damtrx/Real-Dash-CAN-Stream-XML-for-EMU-Black/README.md

    3. Select **CAN Speed** that matches the speed of the **EMU Black**.
 In my case 500kpbs (the same as the bluetooth module)
    4. Use **Normal mode**
    5. Use **Standard Frame**
    6. Select **Start and Monitor** to verify the device operation.
 CAN BUS state on the EMU Black software should be green.
-If everyting is fine there should be data comming into the USB to CAN software.
+If everything is fine there should be data coming into the USB to CAN software.
 If not reset the device by shortening the **Default** pin and try again.
 It took me a few days to figure this out.(when **default** is shorten disconnect the USB from the device and connect it again)

 ## XML File
-XML file configration can be found here.
+XML file configuration can be found here.
 It uses the Default base ID which is 0x600 but can be changed in EMU Black Software [RD-EMUBlack.xml](./src/rd-emublack.xml)